Narrative Therapy

 Client is Treated as an Expert

-Narrative therapy recognizes that a person is best positioned to try and understand themselves and express their story honestly.
+Narrative therapy recognises that a person is best positioned to try and understand themselves and express their story honestly.
 A therapist merely assists a person in finding themselves and changing the trajectory of their story.
 The therapy helps them become the experts of their own lives.

 Context is Considered

 One of the critical aspects of narrative theory is its insistence on considering a person’s socio-economic background, values, religious beliefs and other external influences while trying to understand their story.
-Context is a key element in understanding the deeper aspects of human experience, and influences a person’s story, according to narrative therapy.
+Context is a key element in understanding the deeper aspects of human experience, and influences a person’s story, according to narrative psychotherapy.

 Narrative therapy can be a very effective method to provide solutions for those with different mental health conditions.
 Some include: